 One of my most magical holiday memories is visiting the Christmas markets in Austria.
 So when I heard that one of the things to do in Seoul was to visit the Christmas market, I convinced our group of friends to make a weekend trip out of it.

 Seoul Christmas Markets

-Unlike the markets in Europe which run the entire month of December and consume and entire town, this one lasts just one weekend and was confined to a one block radius.
+Unlike the markets in Europe (like in Berlin) which run the entire month of December and consume an entire town, this one lasts just one weekend and was confined to a one block radius.

 Despite its small size, it sure drew a crowd!
 We pushed our way through a sea full of people – mostly other foreigners, who like us, were hoping for some familiar Christmas cheer.